 But it may be possible to petition a court to grant you post-conviction relief by, for example, vacating or modifying your conviction.
 This, in turn, may preserve your right to stay in the country.2

-Forms of post-conviction relief
+Forms of post-conviction relief for immigrants

 The most common forms of post-conviction relief are: